kafai-yip/kafai-yip.github.io/_pages/links.md

 ## Cantonese linguists

-(linguists whose major research language is Cantonese, and whose profile can be found online. please remind me if I've missed any)
+linguists whose major research language is Cantonese, and whose profile can be found online. please remind me if I've missed any
+{: .notice--warning}

 [under construction]